MalibuCharles/link-tree/README.md

 3. In style.css we are are using      background-repeat: no-repeat;  so our gradient background doesn't start again
 4. You may adjust     border-radius: 50%;  to your desired size this one looks best

+5. You may add as many links as you want.
+Be creative and show the world all your platforms

 Dont forget to use LiveServer to see all your work in progress.